dietervdwes/ChemHelp/README.md

 Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and put a standard comment with a link for Dr. to update details.

+Shift + Alt + P: Enable Proxy (via Registry)

+Shift + Alt + R: Disable Proxy (via Registry, for example to use wifi on an NHLS computer)

 Alt + C: Cancels phoning if the test item is highlighted in Results Entry window.

 Alt + I: Invalidates due to NSS (for Potassiums from peripheral clinics).